miraytopal/Marketing-Campaign-Machine-Learning/README.md

 # Marketing-Campaign-Machine-Learning
 A Predictive Model for Marketing Campaigns

-The goal of this project is to create a predictive Model that can predict whether a customer will respond positively or negatively to a given Marketing Campaign using historical data.
+The goal of this project is to create a Predictive Model that can predict whether a customer will respond positively or negatively to a given Marketing Campaign using historical data.

 Table of Contents